veb86/fpspreadsheet/README.txt

 - Comma-separated text files
 - html files
 - wikimedia wikitable formats
+- there is also a demo file showing how to install user-defined readers/writers for other formats (.slk).

 The library is written in a very flexible manner, capable of being extended to support any number of formats easily.

 Installation
 ============